Global State and Singletons

 When calling the save()

-method, it is not certain whether a database connection has already been created and who
+method, it's uncertain whether a database connection has been established or who is

 .